 Quick Facts about EGEE 299

 - Instructor - Haley J. Sankey, Lecturer, John A. Dutton e-Education Institute, College of Earth and Mineral Sciences, The Pennsylvania State University.

-- Overview - EGEE 299 is a course within the Bachelor of Arts in Energy Sustainability and Policy online degree program.
+- Overview - EGEE 299 is a course within the Energy Sustainability and Policy online degree programs.
 EGEE 299 is an international study experience in which a student completes 3 credits in a Penn State, or equivalent, education abroad program. ("Abroad" is broadly defined and may vary on a student-by-student basis.
 In situations where this may be unclear, please consult with the EGEE 299 course coordinator.)

 Students majoring in Energy and Sustainability Policy are required to complete either EGEE 299 Foreign Studies or EGEE 495 Internship, for three credits.